DavideCalabria/Marijuana_Invasion/README.md

-# marijuana_invasion
+# Marijuana Invasion
-Marijuana invasion is a python game created using pygame library, Most of the code here is from "Alien Invasion" Eric Matthes' "Python Crash Course" book, though I have added some gameplay  changes.
+Marijuana invasion is a python game created using pygame library.
+Most of the code here is from "Alien Invasion" by Eric Matthes's "Python Crash Course" book, though I have added some gameplay changes.

 ![Screenshot from 2022-02-28 16-00-00](/images/marijuana_invasion.png)